apache/spark/docs/apache-airflow-providers/index.rst

   capability.
 See :doc:`apache-airflow:howto/define_extra_link` for description of how to add extra link capability to the operators of yours.

+* ``connection-types`` - this field should contain the list of all connection types together with hook class names implementing those custom connection types (providing custom extra fields and custom field behaviour).
+This field is available as of Airflow 2.2.0 and it replaces deprecated ``hook-class-names``.
+See :doc:`apache-airflow:howto/connection` for more details

-* ``hook-class-names`` - this field should contain the list of all hook class names that provide custom connection types with custom extra fields and field behaviour.
+* ``hook-class-names`` (deprecated) - this field should contain the list of all hook class names that provide custom connection types with custom extra fields and field behaviour.
+The ``hook-class-names`` array is deprecated as of Airflow 2.2.0 (for optimization reasons) and will be removed in Airflow 3.
+If your providers are targeting Airflow 2.2.0+ you do not have to include the ``hook-class-names`` array, if you want to also target earlier versions of Airflow 2, you should include both ``hook-class-names`` and ``connection-types`` arrays.
 See :doc:`apache-airflow:howto/connection` for more details.

 When your providers are installed you can query the installed providers and their capabilities with the